BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/ACCURACY_README.md

 ## Conclusion

-With the additional information about the starting balance, we can now confirm that the final balance and cash available figures are correct.
-Here's an updated analysis:

 1. All trade counts (wins, losses, break-even, and total) match exactly.
 2. The total profit/loss, win rate, and final balance are all correct.
 3. The cash available matches the final balance, which is consistent with the provided information.